-2. Obsolete Platting.
+- 2) Obsolete Platting.
 Obsolete platting can be defined as vacant land that has platting that fails to create right-of-ways for streets, alleys or other public right-of-ways or that omits easements for public utilities.

-As indicated by Village staff, the proposed RPA reflects obsolete platting.
-Because the area was platted prior to either Village or County zoning or subdivision regulations (per the Village staff), there are a number of platting deficiencies.
-For example, the vacant sub-area lacks the appropriate right-of-ways for streets, alleys and other public rights-of-way.
-Additionally, it lacks easements for public utilities required for the proposed redevelopment.
+The RPA is characterized by obsolete platting.
+There are a number of platting deficiencies including integration with existing uses.
+For example, the area lacks the appropriate right-of-ways for streets, alleys and public right-of-ways.
+New right-of-ways may need to be included as part of area traffic improvements to improve access/egress requirements and traffic circulation.
+Additionally, the area lacks easements for public utilities required for the proposed redevelopment.
+Infrastructure needs to be provided to accommodate future development. - 3) Diversity of Ownership: Diversity of ownership of parcels of vacant land is present if sufficient to impede the ability to assemble the land for redevelopment.
+Requirements for traffic and roadway configuration may require coordination between different ownership interests.
+Coordination of owners for proposed redevelopment will be contingent on the use of TIF revenues for public improvements and the ability to meet owner interests.

-Stand Alone Factor - Unused Mine or Quarry

-The area includes a former quarry use which has been unused.